-If you wanted to open a bank account that you can use once you get to France but you are still in the uk, you can open one with Britline which is part of Crédit Agricole.
+If you wanted to open a bank account that you can use once you get to France but you are still in the UK, you can open one with Britline which is part of Crédit Agricole.

 You also need 2 documents for your proof of address.
 These can be a copy of a Utility Bill (most recent gas, electricity, water, telephone or council tax), copy of a Bank Statement (from your main bank), copy of a P60 or Avis d’Imposition, HMRC or official government documentation or a letter from the person you are living with – stating that you are living with them, together with their proof of identification and 2 proofs of address.

 They also require evidence of income.
 If you are employed they want copies of your last 3 months wage slips (12 weeks if paid weekly).
-If you are self employed, a copy of your most recent SA302 document or fully completed HMRC online tax calculation summary showing income earned and tax due or a letter from your registered accountant on official headed paper, plus equivalent of SA302 online income & tax summary.
+If you are self-employed, a copy of your most recent SA302 document or fully completed HMRC online tax calculation summary showing income earned and tax due or a letter from your registered accountant on official headed paper, plus the equivalent of SA302 online income & tax summary.